Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game6_clue_analysis.md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The clues are factually true for all options, creating ambiguity.
-However, they are on the vaguer side and could be slightly more specific while still maintaining ambiguity to be more productively confusing.
-For instance, the second clue could be slightly more tailored to the shared themes without giving away too much.
+These clues are factually true for all three books.
+They describe a fictional narrative focused on character development and emotional impact, which applies to 'All the Light We Cannot See', 'The Book Thief', and 'The Nightingale'.
+They create genuine ambiguity because they are relevant to all options without distinguishing them.

 ✅ Strengths:
 - Attempt to create ambiguity